National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Total Take = marine mammal density × ensonified area × pile removal days

 Specific adjustments for calculating take numbers for gray whales and harbor seals are provided below.

-- The density of harbor seals in Grays Harbor based on Jeffries' et al., (2015) aerial surveys (described above) replaces the NMSDD density value in the Total Take equation above.
+- The density of harbor seals in Grays Harbor based on 2014 aerial surveys described above (pers comm., WDFW 2020), replaces the NMSDD density value in the Total Take equation above.

 Table 9—Input for Level B Harassment Take Calculations per Species